oracle-livelabs/database/edition-based-redefinition/connect-adb/connect-adb.md

 You have successfully downloaded the ADB wallet and lab files,[proceed to the next lab](#next) to setup the HR schema.

-## **Acknowledgements**
+## Acknowledgements

-- Author - Ludovico Caldara and Suraj Ramesh
+- Authors - Ludovico Caldara,Senior Principal Product Manager,Oracle MAA PM Team and Suraj Ramesh,Principal Product Manager,Oracle MAA PM Team
-- Last Updated By/Date -Suraj Ramesh, Jan 2023
+- Last Updated By/Date - Suraj Ramesh, Jan 2023